theohbrothers/docker-go-tools/README.md

 - Dockerized go debug tools (E.g. `dlv`, `gopls`, `bingo`)
 - Standalone `<any go tool you like>`

 With this, a developer machine becomes ephemeral, containing no development state.
+Also, a developer only needs to change one variable, to switch to a different `go` runtime version.

 ## How to